Niagara Falls Border Crossing Information

 Niagara Falls Border crossing information, passport information and identification requirements for Niagara Falls border crossings.

-U.S. Citizens returning to the U.S. after visiting Niagara Falls Canada are required to provide a passport, passport card or enhanced drivers license at the immigration checkpoint.
-If you are a U.S. citizen living in the U.S. and cross the border to Canada and attempt to re-enter the U.S. you will need one of the above listed forms of identification.
+U.S. Citizens returning to the U.S. after visiting Niagara Falls Canada are required to provide a passport, or an enhanced drivers license (NY,MI,VT or WA) at the immigration checkpoint.
+Therefore…if you are a U.S. citizen living in the U.S. and cross the border to Canada and attempt to re-enter the U.S. you will need one of the above listed forms of identification.
 Effective June 1st 2009.

 Children that are US citizens under the age of 16 travelling from the U.S. to Canada and returning to the U.S. by land or sea (car or boat) are not required to have passports.
 An original or certified copy of their birth certificate is required.
 If the children are not yours you must provide a signed hand written note by the parent indicating how long the child will be in the country you are visiting along with telephone numbers for the parents.
 You will be denied entry if you are lacking proper documentation.
-Family photos can help too.
+A printed copy of the parents license/passport can help too.
 Please visit the U.S. State department website for more information.

 If you have ever been charged with a DUI (driving under the influence) in the U.S. you may be denied entry to Canada regardless of how long it has been.
 U.S. travelers are being denied at ports of entry ie: airports, ports of call, bridges and land based check points.
 There has been a significant number of travelers denied entry and it can be a “not good” situation.
 Click here for more information.

 For U.S. citizens needing information on obtaining travel documents: www.canadianborderprotection.gov

 For official Canadian border crossing information visit the Canadian border services agency.